By Ivan Villegas

 WOODLAND, CA – “I think a significant time in custody is going to pose a deeper burden on the family unit than I think is necessary when we are trying to rehabilitate someone,” said Deputy Public Defender James Bradford this week during a sentencing hearing in a domestic violence case here in Yolo County Superior Court.

-During the hearing, Deputy District Attorney Frits Van Der Hoek informed Judge Timothy Fall that the victim, Arroyo Perez’s wife, was present and “desires a peaceful contact order instead of the no-contact order that is currently in place, because she does want contact with the defendant.”
+During the hearing, Deputy District Attorney Frits Van Der Hoek informed Judge Timothy Fall that the victim, the accused’s wife, was present and “desires a peaceful contact order instead of the no-contact order that is currently in place, because she does want contact with the defendant.”

 Judge Fall asked the victim, “you heard the prosecutor just mention the change in the protective order.
 Is that what you’re asking for?”
 The victim confirmed that she indeed wanted the change.